RENEWFireAID/Capstone26_WildfireAgenticWorkflow/fireaid_web/src/pages/api/llm_query/README.md

 ## LLM Query

 Query processing occurs in [query.ts](./query.ts).
-In this file you can edit which model is used for queries and change the initial system prompt.
+In this file you can

+- Edit which model is used for queries
+- Change the initial system prompt.

 ## Tool Handling